kiwamizamurai/kz-jpylb/README.md

 # Directory Structure
 ```
 kz-jpylb
-    ├── Dockerfile            # Don't touch
-    ├── work                  # This will contain jupyter-notebooks
+    ┣ work                   # This will contain jupyter-notebooks
+    ┃   ┣ test1.ipynb        # This is example notebook_01
+    ┃   ┗ test2.ipynb        # This is example notebook_02
-    ├── README.md             # This is instruction manual
+    ┣ README.md              # This is an instruction manual
+    ┣ Dockerfile             # Don't touch
+    ┣ .env.example           # You have to modify, look at a detail below
+    ┣ .gitignore             # Don't touch
-    └── docker-compose.yml    # Don't touch
+    ┗ docker-compose.yml     # Don't touch
 ```